Start here: who the course is for and what students take home

 - Visible result: A game section with collection feedback, score, action sounds and original theme music.

-Goal for the week: Add genuine risk so the player needs to observe, judge and time their actions.
+Goal for the session: Add genuine risk so the player needs to observe, judge and time their actions.

 - What students do: Design an original enemy and walk cycle; add left-right patrol movement; implement stomping, damage, failure and restart; test edges and collision cases.